-The Senate majority leadership intends to schedule a vote on a balanced budget amendment to the U.S. Constitution sometime in June.
-On April 12, by a margin of 233 to 184, the House majority leadership failed to muster the 2/3 vote (290) needed to pass the proposed constitutional amendment.
+The most recent example of Congress voting on balanced budget amendment to the U.S. Constitution occurred on April 12, 2018.
+By a margin of 233 to 184, the House majority leadership failed to muster the 2/3 vote (290) needed to pass H. J. Res.
+2, the proposed constitutional amendment.

-The amendment to be considered in the Senate would likely require a balanced budget every year regardless of the state of the economy, unless a supermajority of both houses overrode that requirement.
+The amendment considered by the House would have required a balanced budget every year regardless of the state of the economy, unless a supermajority of both chambers overrode that requirement.
 Previous versions of the amendment would have limited any increase to the debt ceiling unless approved by three-fifths of the whole number of the House and Senate, and prohibited any increases in revenue unless agreed to by two-thirds of Congress.